 Did You Like These Recipes?

 Sign up for THP's newsletter and keep in touch on Instagram, Facebook, Pinterest, TikTok, and YouTube.
-If you made any of these recipes, tag #theheirloompantry so we can see your tasty creation!
+If you made any of these recipes, tag #theheirloompantry so we can see what you make with your risotto!

 What to Serve With Risotto: 20 Tasty Sides